KVUE takes an in-depth look on how Gov. Rick Perry got from the governor's mansion to the Travis County courthouse.

 "By seeking to criminalize not merely the veto itself, but the Governor's explanation for it as well, this prosecution also violates the Governor's rights under Free Speech Clauses of the United States and Texas Constitution..." the writ says in part.

-The writ also says the indictment violates the constitutional separation of powers and the speech or debate clause in the Texas Constitution.
+The writ also states the indictment violates the constitutional separation of powers and the speech or debate clause in the Texas Constitution.

 Lehmberg remains in office, but her battle is not yet over.
 Kerry O'Brien, the same lawyer who filed the initial lawsuit against the district attorney, filed two ethics complaints in August 2014 against Lehmberg and Patricia Summerville, the assistant campaign manager for the "Friends of Rosemary Lehmberg" PAC.
 O'Brien's complaint cites alleged unreported campaign contributions the district attorney used to pay for her removal lawsuit.
 The complaint says between July and December 2013, Lehmberg reported zero campaign contributions, but a January 2014 report shows the payment made to the Richards, Rodriguez and Skieth LLP law firm on Dec.
 27, 2013.

-As for Perry, he hasn't ruled out a potential 2016 presidential run, and he's continued to make appearances across the country.
+As for Perry, he handed over the reins as governor to Greg Abbott on Jan.
+20, 2015, and he hasn't ruled out a potential 2016 presidential run, continuing to make appearances across the country.